+Public Authority (including full address) Unique NO.

+Name of Applicant Department

+Contact Details

+Investigation/Operation

+Name (if applicable)

+Investigating Officer (if

+a person other than the

+applicant)

-Public Authority (including full address) Unique NO. Name of Applicant Department Contact Details Investigation/Operation Name (if applicable) Investigating Officer (if a person other than the applicant) 1.
-DETAILS OF APPLICA TION Describe the purpose of Disciplinary Investigatio to date to include enquir the specific operation on.
-Provide details of the investigation a 2.
-DETAILS OF SURVEIL Describe in detail the surveillance operation to be authorised and expected duration, including any premises, vehicles or equipment (e.g. camera, binoculars, video recording equipment) that may be used.
+1. DETAILS OF APPLICATION

+Describe the purpose of the specific operation or investigation e.g. Internal Disciplinary Investigation.
+Provide details of the investigation and intelligence case to date to include enquiries already undertaken and their result.

+2. DETAILS OF SURVEILLANCE

+Describe in detail the surveillance operation to be authorised and expected duration, including any premises, vehicles or equipment (e.g. camera, binoculars, video recording equipment) that may be used.

 Explain the information that it is desired to obtain as a result of the directed surveillance.

-3. SUBJECT OF SURVEILLANCE The identities, where known, of those to be subject of the directed surveillance.
+3. SUBJECT OF SURVEILLANCE

+The identities, where known, of those to be subject of the directed surveillance.
 Should include where known name, address, D.O.B. or approximate age.
 If persons unknown please provide any description's or other information that may be known.

-4. MISDEMEANOR UNDER INVESTIGATION Provide details of what offences or malpractice is under investigation, e.g Gross Misconduct against.
+4. MISDEMEANOR UNDER INVESTIGATION

+Provide details of what offences or malpractice is under investigation, e.g..
+Gross Misconduct against.
 Disciplinary Regulations.

-5. INTRUSION AND I PRIVACY ISSUES
+5. INTRUSION AND PRIVACY ISSUES

-Detail whether Confi privilege, health, spi obtained against and Supply details of an 5.
-INTRUSION AND PRIVACY ISSUES Detail whether Confidential Information such as information relating to legal privilege, health, spiritual counselling or other sensitive information is likely to be obtained against any personas a result of the surveillance activity.
+Detail whether Confidential Information such as information relating to legal privilege, health, spiritual counselling or other sensitive information is likely to be obtained against any personas a result of the surveillance activity.

 Supply details of any Collateral Intrusion.

-Why the intrusion is Describe precaution unavoidable.
-Is you will take to min imise and manage th e collateral intrusion.
+Why the intrusion is unavoidable.
+Describe precautions you will take to minimise and manage the collateral intrusion.

-PROPORTIONALITY for our the suidence
+6. NECESSITY AND PROPORTIONALITY

-be obtained by less proportionate to who surveillance or on o intrusive methods an d explain why this su How intrusive might s intrusion outweighe it be on the subject of ed by the need for
+Explain why it is necessary to use the covert methods applied for, can the evidence be obtained by less intrusive methods and explain why this surveillance is proportionate to what it seeks to achieve.
+How intrusive might it be on the subject of surveillance or on others?
+And why is this intrusion outweighed by the need for surveillance in operational terms or can the evidence be obtained by any other means?

-7. APPLICANTS DET AILS -
+7. APPLICANTS DETAILS

 Name (print) Tel No:

 Grade/Position Date Submitted

 Signature

-AUTHORISA TION SECTION
+AUTHORISATION SECTION

-8. AUTHORISED YES S OR NO? (see below )

-If rejected detail the reason why.
+8. AUTHORISED YES OR NO? (see below) If rejected detail the reason why.

 If authorised state exactly what activity is being authorised by whom and if necessary what equipment they are authorised to use and in what circumstances.
 This should include any specific instructions such as the management of any images which may be obtained.
 Cover who, what, where, when and how.

 9. NECESSITY AND PROPORTIONALITY

 Explain why you believe the surveillance is necessary and proportionate to what is sought to be achieved by carrying out the covert activity.

-10. CONFIDENTIAL NFORMATION
+10. CONFIDENTIAL INFORMATION

 If confidential information is likely to be obtained (see box 5) state how the information will be managed and disposed of.
 (Seek advice from legal section and data controller if required).
 May require a higher level of authority.

 11. DATE OF FIRST REVIEW Set a review date taking into account all the circumstances.
 The review date should be no longer than a month to demonstrate that the process is being managed effectively Date

-12. AUTHORISIN NG OFFICER DETAILS
+12. AUTHORISING OFFICER DETAILS

 Name (Print) Grade/Position

-, ,

 Signature Time and

 Date